valgidzi/array_intersection/README.md

 # Array Intersection
-Determines interection of two sets of input integer arrays.
+Determines intersection of two sets of input integer arrays.

 ## Exercise
 * Design and implement a method that takes two integer arrays and returns their intersection.
 The two input arrays have non repeating elements.